This post contains affiliate links.

 White Bread

-This is the simple go to bread particularly for making quick sandwiches you know the kids will like.
+This is the simple go-to bread, particularly for making quick sandwiches you know the kids will like.
 Slap some butter, margarine, or mayo on the two outer pieces, add your favorite cheese, and cook on low to medium heat for a good golden brown crust we all love.
-And if you want a thicker sandwich use white Texas Toast bread.
+If you want a thicker sandwich, use white Texas Toast bread.

 Sourdough Bread